Cam-4587/TechTalk/README.md

     - Within the blog post view you have the blog contents with a comment section below.
     - The comment section comprises of a comment form and a button to toggle through replies to that comment.
-    - If the blog posts author corrosponds to the acitve user then an edit profile page and a delete profile page button will display.
+    - If the blog posts author corresponds to the active user then an edit profile page and a delete profile page button will display.
-    - if the comment/reply author corrosponds to the user then a delete button for the comment/reply will appear.
+    - if the comment/reply author corresponds to the user then a delete button for the comment/reply will appear.
     - Usernames displayed next to comments and replies also act as links to a public Profile page that can be viewed by other users.
     - If the user has no profile or it is pending review then it will display "Profile not found".